Potato-Rocket/ImagePy/README.md

 ### How It Works
 It gets the color palette in five separate phases:
-1. Preparation: Quickly scaling the image down to be more manageable if it is above a certaqin size, then putting the pixels into an array which stores their RGB values.
+1. Preparation: Quickly scaling the image down to be more manageable if it is above a certain size, then putting the pixels into an array which stores their RGB values.
 2. Binning: This goes through the image looking at one chunk at a time, and returning the average of the chunk.
 If the variance of the pixels in a chunk is above a certain threshold, it returns the value as black.
 This new pixel is added to a new array of pixels.
 3. Flattening: Prepares the pixels for grouping by removing pixels under a certain level of brightness or saturation (removing the black pixels) and converting the 2D array to a 1D list.
 It then combines pixels with identical color values and adds a count attribute to speed up the grouping algorithm.
 4. Grouping: Groups pixels that are within a certain range from a starter pixel together and adds that group to a seperete list.
 It repeats this until all pixels have been grouped.